Buf CLI

 buf.gen.yaml

 This is the Buf config file specifically related to code generation.
-It's generally placed at the root of your workspace and specifies the plugin to be used for each output, the output path, a set of options that enable you to customize the generated code further.
+It's usually placed at the root of your workspace and specifies the plugin to be used for each output, the output path, and set of options that enables you to customize the generated code further.

 To see all of the available configuration options, go to the buf.gen.yaml reference.